 Here's what you'll need to do:

-Both of these works with all major phone types and will show you a list of folders on your phone containing photos, music (ring tones), contacts, and videos (if your phone supports video).
+You can get a copy of Data Pilot for pretty cheap it works with all major phone types.
+It will show you a list of folders on your phone containing photos, music (ring tones), contacts, and videos (if your phone supports video).

-When you're finished transferring these pictures to your computer, you can turn around and connect the usb cable to your new phone and transfer the files to your new phone.
+When you're finished transferring pictures from your broken phone to your computer, then you can turn around and connect the usb cable to your new phone and transfer the files from your computer to the new phone.

 Hope that helps!